yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     brew install azure-cli
     ```

-2. For Windows -- using WSL _on your local machine (not the build agent)_
+2. For Windows -- using WSL _on your local machine (not the build agent)_:

     ``` bash
     AZ_REPO=$(lsb_release -cs)